 - chest X-ray

 Your cancer care team will work with you to develop your cancer treatment plan.
-The plan is unique to your medical diagnosis, pathology and preferences.
+The plan is unique to your type of cancer, the stage of the cancer, the risk of the cancer coming back and your general health.
 Your plan could include any of these cancer treatment options:

 First published: 10/11/2019